Supporting a Creative Renaissance with New Creative Cloud Products and Features

 Seeing this creative boom is incredibly inspiring to us at Adobe.
 This month, we’re releasing dozens of new products and features to support the creative explosion, including new ways for creative people to connect and learn, to collaborate, and to produce whatever they can imagine more quickly and easily.

-Adobe Live: On Adobe Live, influential creatives explain new techniques and pose creative challenges.
-Views of those videos have more than doubled since the pandemic hit and in response, we’re more than doubling the amount of content we produce, from 5 hours to 12 hours each day, and producing content with local artists in the United Kingdom, France, and Germany.
+On Adobe Live, influential creatives explain new techniques and pose creative challenges.
+Views of those videos have more than doubled since the pandemic hit and in response, we’re more than doubling the amount of content we produce and producing content with local artists in the United Kingdom, France, and Germany.

-By choosing “Share Edits” in Lightroom, you can let others see the edits you made to create a beautiful image
+By choosing “Share Edits” in Lightroom, you can let others see the edits you made to create a beautiful image.
+Image souce: Takuma Kimura.

-Learning from Each Other: We also know that any creative person can provide inspiration, so we’re making it possible for anyone to live stream how they paint or draw in Adobe Fresco.
+We also know that any creative person can provide inspiration, so we’re making it possible for anyone to live stream how they paint or draw in Adobe Fresco.
+Many Fresco users can live stream now and we’re making the feature fully available over the coming months.
 And in Lightroom, photographers can share their edited images in the Discover section of the app.
 When you choose “Share Edits,” Lightroom automatically saves both your original image and your finished piece and shows the edits you used to get there.

-Now all Adobe Fresco users can live stream what they’re creating in the app
+We’re rolling out the ability for Adobe Fresco users to live stream what they’re creating in the app.

 Say goodbye to file conversions and confusing email threads.
 Share for Review in InDesign makes getting feedback simple.

 Share for review in InDesign